All calls are closed. Future calls will be launched by the European Partnership Driving Urban Transitions to a

 In order to achieve the aim of transnational research coordination and cooperation, we prepare and facilitate calls for research and innovation projects.
 The calls are developed according to the multi-annual call agenda and implemented by the Funding Agencies Working Group (FAWG).
 In line with our principles of fostering inter-and transdisciplinary research and innovation, we aim to include in the resulting projects the participation of a wide spectrum of actors, such as researchers, practitioners, entrepreneurs, municipalities, companies, NGOs, and other stakeholders dedicated to the development of European urban areas.

-JPI Urban Europe develops multi-annual call agendas based on the priorities defined in the JPI Urban Europe Strategic Research and Innovation Agenda (SRIA) and the SRIA 2.0 with its defined priorities and research topics, a multi-annual call agenda has been developed.
-The multi-annual call agenda takes an integrated view on urban development with the ambition of fostering cross-fertilisation of the thematic priorities but at the same time to have clearly defined and focused call topics.
+JPI Urban Europe develops multi-annual call agendas based on the priorities defined in the JPI Urban Europe Strategic Research and Innovation Agenda (SRIA).
+The multi-annual call agenda takes an integrated view on urban development, with the ambition to foster cross-fertilisation of the thematic priorities.
+At the same time, the agenda sets priorities clearly defined and focused call topics.

-We are proud to say that we have funded over 80 research and development projects have been selected with project partners from research institutes, municipalities, entrepreneurs and citizen platforms.
-The projects are financed by funding agencies with top-up funding from the European Commission.
+We are proud to say that we have funded over 100 research and development projects have been selected with project partners from research institutes, municipalities, entrepreneurs and citizen platforms.
+The projects are financed by funding agencies sometimes with top-up funding from the European Commission.